 However, that axial tilt slowly varies between about 22.1 degrees and 24.5 degrees over long quasi-periodic cycles of roughly 41,000 years.
 The last maximum is estimated to have occurred around 8,700 BCE, and the next minimum should occur roughly around the year 11,800 CE.
 A more exaggerated tilt corresponds to more severe seasons: warmer summers and colder winters.
 As you may have guessed, less exaggerated tilt corresponds to milder seasons: cooler summers and warmer winters.
 The latter phases can lead to increased glaciation.
 This is because cooler summers mean less ice loss per year, and warmer winters mean more precipitation (rain or snow) to build up ice sheets.
 Now, you might be wondering why exaggerated tilt wouldn’t build ice sheets with its extra cold winters, but remember that the freezing point of water at 1 ATM of pressure is still going to be 0 degrees Celsius.
 Reaching negative 50 degrees C in the winter isn’t likely to facilitate much greater glaciation than reaching negative 10 degrees C, and those extra cold winters would involve less precipitation.
 To add insult to injury, the extra hot summers would melt greater portions of the existing ice each year.
 That’s why smaller axial tilt values are thought to correspond to increased glaciation and larger tilt values to deglaciation.
 Moreover, greater surface areas of ice cover can function to resist warming via the ice-albedo feedback (or snow-albedo feedback), which I mentioned briefly in my article on how continental drift affects climate (here and here).

-Keep in mind that the magnitude of these seasonal effects also depends on how eccentric our orbit is around the sun, and neither obliquity nor precession affects the total amount of energy coming in from the sun.
-Their immediate warming or cooling effects are only regional, but regional warming can lead to global warming by altering ocean circulation patterns, redistributing heat throughout the oceans, and consequently causing the oceans to release stored CO2, by decreasing its solubility, which can drive additional warming via the greenhouse effect.
+Moreover, neither axial tilt nor precession are known to affect the total amount of electromagnetic radiation energy coming in from the sun.
+Their immediate warming or cooling effects are only regional.
+BUT, regional warming can sometimes lead to global warming by altering ocean circulation patterns, redistributing heat throughout the oceans, and consequently causing the oceans to release stored CO2, by decreasing its solubility, which can drive additional warming via the greenhouse effect.